 We're confident you'll love your new MICHELIN replacement tires.
-So confident, in fact, that we back your purchase with a 60-Day Satisfaction Guarantee.
-If you're not 100% satisfied with your new tires, just bring the tires and original sales receipt back to the place where you bought the tires within 60 days of your purchase and the dealer will exchange them for a new set of tires of equal or lesser value.
+We're so confident that we back your purchase with a 60-Day Satisfaction Guarantee.
+If you're not 100% satisfied with your new tires, just return the tires and original sales receipt to the place where you bought the tires within 60 days of your purchase and the dealer will exchange them for a new set of tires of equal or lesser value.

-Roadside Assistance for three years:2,4
+Roadside Assistance for 3 years:^{2,4}